lonely-caat/web3/ic-projects/catnotes/README.md

 # Cat notes!

-This is a solution to [Udemy React challenge](https://www.udemy.com/course/the-complete-web-development-bootcamp/) hooked up onto ICP with motoko backend for persistent notes instead of using a external storage DB.
+This is a solution to [Udemy React challenge](https://www.udemy.com/course/the-complete-web-development-bootcamp/) hooked up onto ICP with motoko backend to use as a persistent storage for notes.
 And it's a 100% not a blatant theft of Google Notes.

 <img width="1514" alt="Screenshot 2023-01-04 at 10 07 15 AM" src="https://user-images.githubusercontent.com/33058683/210523672-496830cc-423c-4ccb-8552-281844f2f890.png">